tcprescott/SpriteSomething/README-files.md

 * `BUILDING.md` has detailed build instructions.
 * `README.md` has an overview of how SpriteSomething works.
 * `RELEASENOTES.md` has details about this version of the program, including changes, potential issues, and potentially other exciting information.
-* `SpriteSomething.py` drives the whole application if you would like to run it from source.
+* `SpriteSomething.py` drives the whole application if you would like to run it from SpriteSomethingPy.
 * `tests.py` runs our unit test sequence.